It’s the Goldendoodles vs Golden Retriever debate! These breeds are both attractive, intelligent, relatively easy to train dogs.

-We can possibly see this effect in the average lifespans of the two breeds; the Golden Retriever is said to have a lifespan of 10-12 years while the Goldendoodle is said to have a lifespan of 10-14 years.
+We can possibly see this effect in the average lifespans of the two breeds.
+The Golden Retriever is said to have a lifespan of 10-12 years.
+While the Goldendoodle is said to have a lifespan of 10-14 years.

 There are no studies comparing the general health of these two breeds in detail to fully prove such a statement.

-Therefore, until more studies are performed, we will have to estimate that neither breed is significantly healthier than the other.
+So, until more studies are performed, we will have to estimate that neither breed is significantly healthier than the other.

 Regardless, it is incredibly important that you buy any puppies of either breed from a reputable and trustworthy breeder who can prove the genetic health of the parent dogs.

 Many of the health issues outlined above can be avoided with good breeding practices.
-Therefore, looking for a breeder you can trust should be your top priority as it gives you the best chance of receiving a healthy puppy, regardless of which one you choose.
+So, looking for a breeder you can trust should be your top priority as it gives you the best chance of receiving a healthy puppy, regardless of which one you choose.

 Feeding and Grooming

 As for feeding, both dogs will do well on high-quality dog food.
 Ensure that they are getting all the nutrition they need each day.
 A vet can help devise a diet plan if you are unsure about this!

 So what about Goldendoodle vs Golden Retriever grooming?

 Grooming wise, the Goldendoodle requires a lot more daily work than the Golden Retriever.
 On the other hand, Golden Retrievers shed a lot more!